dan-in-it/noxappbot/README.md

 # noxappbot
 Nox Guild Application Bot

 NoxAppBot is a Discord bot designed to streamline the guild application process for World of Warcraft guilds.
-It allows potential applicants to start an application by clicking a button, answer a series of questions via direct messages, and then have their application posted in a private channel for review by the applicant and guild officers.
+Applicants start by clicking a button and filling out an in-server form.
+Their responses are then posted in a private channel for review by the applicant and guild officers.

 ## Features

 -   **Button-Initiated Applications:** A simple "Apply" button to start the application process.
--   **DM-Based Questionnaire:** The bot interacts with applicants through direct messages to ask a series of predefined questions.
+-   **Form-Based Questionnaire:** Applicants answer the questions through Discord modals, so no direct messages or privileged intents are required.
 -   **Private Application Channels:** Each application automatically generates a new, private text channel.
 -   **Secure Review Process:** The application channel is only accessible to the applicant and designated roles (e.g., officers), ensuring privacy.
 -   **Easy Configuration:** Bot settings, such as the token and channel category, are managed through environment variables in a `.env` file.